H1B Cap Exempt Employers in 2025 | How To Find Exempt Jobs

 • Public or non-profit institution

-The most common types of not-for-profit institutions are colleges and universities in addition to entities affiliated with medical labs, hospitals, and research units.
+The most common types of not-for-profit institutions include colleges and universities, as well as entities affiliated with medical labs, hospitals, and research units.

 Requirements: